Leclowndu93150/Simple-Text-to-Speech/README.md

 # Simple Text to Speech

-Simple Text to Speech lets you type a message and play it through [Simple Voice Chat](https://modrepo.de/minecraft/voicechat) as spoken audio.
+Simple Text to Speech lets you type a message and play it through [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) as spoken audio.

 It is a client-side mod for Minecraft 1.20.1 with Fabric and Forge support.
-Speech is generated locally with the Voices library, and can be played into voice chat as if you were talking.
+Speech is generated locally with the [Voices library](https://github.com/hcoles/voices), and can be played into voice chat as if you were talking.

 ## Features

 - Type text and send it through Simple Voice Chat as speech
-- Works on Fabric and Forge for Minecraft 1.20.1
 - Built in config screen with voice, volume, speed, and local playback options
 - Quick input screen for sending speech without opening the config
 - Speech history for replaying common messages